LitSignal/site-policy/Policies/github-terms-of-service.md

 #### 5. Responsibility for Payment
 You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay GitHub any charge incurred in connection with your use of the Service.
 If you dispute the matter, contact [GitHub Support](https://github.com/contact).
 You are responsible for providing us with a valid means of payment for paid accounts.
 Free accounts are not required to provide payment information.

-### L. Cancellation and Termination
+### I. Cancellation and Termination
 **Short version:** *You may close your account at any time.
 If you do, we'll treat your information responsibly.*

 #### 1. Account Cancellation
 It is your responsibility to properly cancel your account with GitHub.
 You can [cancel your account at any time](/articles/how-do-i-cancel-my-account/) by going into your Settings in the global navigation bar at the top of the screen.
 The Account screen provides a simple, no questions asked cancellation link.
 We are not able to cancel accounts in response to an email or phone request.

 #### 2. Upon Cancellation
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile and the Content of your repositories within 90 days of cancellation or termination (though some information may remain in encrypted backups).
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile and the Content of your modules within 90 days of cancellation or termination (though some information may remain in encrypted backups).
 This information can not be recovered once your account is cancelled.

-We will not delete Content that you have contributed to other Users' repositories or that other Users have forked.
+We will not delete Content that you have contributed to other Users' modules or that other Users have duplicated.

 Upon request, we will make a reasonable effort to provide an account owner with a copy of your lawful, non-infringing account contents after account cancellation, termination, or downgrade.
 You must make this request within 90 days of cancellation, termination, or downgrade.